-We currently classify all marketable investment securities as available-for-sale.
-We adjust the carrying value of our available-for-sale securities to fair value and report the related temporary unrealized gains and losses as a separate component of "Accumulated other comprehensive income (loss)" within "Total stockholders' equity (deficit)," net of related deferred income tax.
-Declines in the fair value of a marketable investment security which are estimated to be "other than temporary" are recognized in the Condensed Consolidated Statements of Operations, thus establishing a new cost basis for such investment.
-We evaluate our marketable investment securities portfolio on a quarterly basis to determine whether declines in the fair value of these securities are other than temporary.
-This quarterly evaluation consists of reviewing, among other things, the fair value of our marketable investment securities compared to the carrying amount, the historical volatility of the price of each security and any market and company specific factors related to each security.
+Gains and losses on investment securities accounted for at fair value are recognized currently as unrealized gains and losses on our Condensed Consolidated Statements of Operations.
+Interest income on fair value method debt investment securities is recorded in "Interest income" on our Condensed Consolidated Statements of Operations.
+Gains and losses on investment securities accounted for as available-for-sale are reported at fair value with the related temporary unrealized gains and losses reported as a separate component of "Accumulated other comprehensive income (loss)" within "Total stockholders' equity (deficit)," net of related deferred income tax on our Condensed Consolidated Balance Sheets.

+Declines in the fair value of an available-for-sale investment security which are determined to be "other than temporary" are recognized in the Condensed Consolidated Statements of Operations in the "Other" component of "Other Income (Expense)," thus establishing a new cost basis for the investment.
+We evaluate our available-for-sale investment securities portfolio on a quarterly basis to determine whether declines in the fair value of these securities are other than temporary.
+This quarterly evaluation consists of reviewing, among other things, the fair value of our marketable investment securities compared to the carrying amount, the historical volatility of the price of each security and any market and company-specific factors related to each security.
 Generally, absent specific factors to the contrary, declines in the fair value of investments below cost basis for a continuous period of less than six months are considered to be temporary.
 Declines in the fair value of investments for a continuous period of six to nine months are evaluated on a case by case basis to determine whether any company or market-specific factors exist which would indicate that such declines are other than temporary.
-Declines in the fair value of investments below cost basis for a continuous period greater than nine months are considered other than temporary and are recorded as charges to earning, absent specific factors to the contrary.
-When an impairment occurs related to a foreign investment, any "Cumulative translation adjustment" associated with the investment remains in "Accumulated other comprehensive income (loss)" within "Total stockholders' equity (deficit)" on our Condensed Consolidated Balance Sheets until the inves fair value of certain of our marketable investment securities of \$1 million, and established a new cost basis for this security.
-In addition, during the three months ended March 31, 2008, we recognized realized and unrealized net gains (losses) on marketable investment securities of \$1 million in losses.
-During the three months ended March 31, 2008, our strategic investments have experienced and continue to experience volatility.
-If the fair value of our strategic marketable investment securities portfolio does not remain above cost basis or if we become aware of any market or company specific factors that indicate that the carrying value of certain of our securities is impaired, we may be required to record charges to earnings in future periods equal to the amount of the decline in fair value.
+Declines in the fair value of investments below cost basis for a continuous period greater than nine months are considered other than temporary and are recorded as charges to earnings, absent specific factors to the contrary.